rackerlabs/design-system/_component_design/table-control.md

 layout: component
 category: Components
 usage: >
   Table controls are elements which allow users to interact with the data contained in a table.
 These controls include elements such as search bars, buttons, pagination controls, and action cogs among others.
+Table controls appear at the top and the bottom of the table and in the table header and table rows.
 preview-image: preview-images/tables-controls.svg
 status: stable
 resource: true